Posts

 The privacy act of 1988 prevents the sharing of personal data with a 3rd party without consent.
 Since then in the wake of the recent cyber incidents in well known Australian industries particularly telecommunications and health these laws have been tightened.
 Personally Identifiable Information (PII) is not to be shared with any 3rd party.
 Currently schools throughout Australia are required to complete privacy impact assessments when enroling students to a new online platform yet many schools are still publishing student full names, birthdays and the class students are in at school in newsletters and on social media.
 So why do some schools still share the full name of students and teachers in newsletters.
 In the research for this article there were schools found to still be publishing: images of children with their full name full names of students example of sharing student full name including middle names classes of students with their full name student names and their class or year

-Digital Literacy and online testing part 2
+Digital Literacy and online testing: part 2

 Image